-NOTE 2: The determination of using assistant UE and the assistant UE selection/reselection should be aligned with the mechanism defined by RAN WGs.
+NOTE 3: The determination of using assistant UE and the assistant UE selection/reselection should be aligned with the mechanism defined by RAN WGs.

-NOTE 3: Coordination with RAN WGs is needed for the determination of Ranging/SL Positioning method for the ranging between the selected Assistant UE(s) and SL Reference UE/Target UE, during the normative phase.

 NOTE 4: Coordination with SA WG3 is needed for security aspect.

+NOTE 5: The above conclusions for KI#2 are only valid if RAN WGs confirm to support Assistant UE in RSPP/RLPP for this release, i.e. if RAN WGs conclude to not support Assistant UE in RSPP/RLPP, no normative work related to Assistant UE will be developed in SA2 for this release.